-A major role of the Institute at Yale is to support programs in choral conducting and in organ performance within the Yale School of Music.
+A major role of the Institute at Yale is to support programs in choral conducting, organ performance, and vocal performance within the Yale School of Music.
 Beyond funding faculty positions in these areas, the Institute also offers generous financial aid packages to all ISM students matriculating in them, and administers highly competitive stipends named for professors emeriti Robert Baker (in organ) and Richard French (in choral conducting).
 The young composer with a serious interest in writing sacred music and music for specific liturgical traditions is also occasionally supported by the Institute.
-To enhance the curricular offerings and showcase the talents of its faculty and students, as well as Yale's extraordinary organs, the Institute funds the Yale Camerata and sponsors major activities for young organists.
+To enhance the curricular offerings and showcase the talents of its faculty and students, as well as Yale's extraordinary organs, the Institute funds the Yale Camerata, Yale Schola Cantorum, and other ensembles, and sponsors major activities for young organists.